cheald/sd-webui-loractl/README.md

 ### Running tests

 A basic test suite is included to assert that parsing and setup of weight params is correct.
-To run it, from your SD install directory (not the extension directory), run:
+Invoke it with:

-    python -m unittest discover extensions/sd-webui-loractl
+    python -m unittest discover test

+Please note that the extension will need to be properly installed in a webui install to be tested, as it does rely on imports from the webui itself.